ADVERTISING AT CURTAINUP

 Actually, this isn't the first time that NYTW has reorganized its space to accommodate Van Hove's ideas.
 In 2004, to support his intention to strip his Hedda Gabler down to its psychological underpinning, the entire orchestra was turned into a giant loft with bare sheetrock walls enveloping the audience.
 In retrospect that was hardly a big deal, not when compared to what's been done now: Three completely different sets for the audience to move through during the first ninety minutes, with a complete scenic overhaul during the intermission which accounts for its being thirty minutes instead of the usual ten

-For fans of the original film, including this write, this über inventive staging may seem unlikely to beat the emotional resonance of Liv Ullman and Erland Josephson.
+For fans of the original film, including this writer, this über inventive staging may seem unlikely to beat the emotional resonance of Liv Ullman and Erland Josephson.
 Though it's been years since I saw that film, some of the scenes and the close-ups of Liv Ullman's face remain vivid in my mind.
 That said, however, this ingenious Vanhovian take won me over.
 At any rate I feel safe to assure you that it makes for a gripping, never boring evening even at three and a half hours.

 For all the deliberately stylized staging, Van Hove hasn't abandoned the basic plot or its intent: It's still a case history that follows an upper middle class couple (she's a lawyer, he a successful academic) from their twenties through middle age, from a seemingly ideal relationship to one fraught with miscommunication and sexual problems.
 The relationship's fault lines are evident even during the blissful early years.
 As in the source text, that fault line cracks wide open and leads to a shattering divorce and its aftermath.